ChrisMurphy14/Unity-Retro3D-Shader-Pack/README.md

 # Retro-3D-Shader-Pack-for-Unity

+v1.3 was most recently tested on 16.05.2024 and is compatible with Unity LTS 2022.3.26f1 and all previous versions

 The Retro 3D Shader Pack for Unity is a collection of shaders that can be used to replicate the distinct visual style of early 3D games within the modern Unity engine.
 Features include:

 - Four distinct lighting types; unlit, vertex lit, flat lit, and standard Unity lighting